 Sure, you can add in many more details, but if you have the above in place, you’re in great shape to have a wonderful celebration.
 Plus, there can be so much beauty in simplicity when the bare essentials are as good as they can be.
 Rather than adding more and more unnecessary extras, make the most important elements the best that they can be.

 Best Ways to Save Money

 Savings Tip # 1 – Food: The cost of hiring a professional caterer can be $20-$40 per guest for buffet style and $40-$60 per attendee for plated.
 That can swell to a gigantic bill as your guest list grows.
-While some have no choice but to pay for catering, as in the case of a wedding held at a hotel whereby the hotel requires catered food be purchased, one of the great benefits of a Barn wedding is that you have much more freedom on how the food is handled.
+While some venues offer no choice but to pay for catering, as in the case of a wedding held at a hotel that requires catered food to be purchased, one of the great benefits of a Barn wedding is that you have much more freedom on how the food is handled.

 You can save thousands by avoiding catering altogether.
 One alternative to a caterer is to order a group package from your favorite local restaurant.
-Many Barn couples choose BBQ.
-Then, you can have friends and family help spread it out across some tables and then your guests can serve themselves.
+Many couples choose BBQ, but we have seen plenty Chick-fil-a or Pizza weddings as well.
+Then, you can have friends and family help spread it out across some tables and let your guests serve themselves.
 The food will still taste great but at a fraction of the cost of hiring a caterer.
 And if you order the fancy plastic silverware and plates, even the dinnerware will look beautiful without the need for real forks and plates.

 Savings Tip # 2 – Cake: There are a few options for saving money on a wedding cake.